 - Upcoming term(s) ○

-Provides language teachers with the skills and knowledge necessary to meet the challenges of supervision.
-Examines current models of, and research on, language teacher supervision.
+This seminar provides language teachers with the skills and knowledge necessary to meet the challenges of becoming language teacher supervisors.
+It examines current models of, and research on, language teacher supervision.
 Students practice observing teachers and conducting post-observation conferences, developing their ability to provide professional feedback, differentiate between evaluative and developmental supervision, and examine the variables related to working with teachers in a variety of specific contexts.

 Areas of Interest